programminglove08/RobustnessVisualNav/README.md

 ### Prepare Graph For Manipulation:

 Before commencing manipulation, it's necessary to rectify and crop all the graph images.
-Utilize the following code in graph_modifications.ipynb:
+Utilize the following code in src/graph_modifications.ipynb:

 ```
 graph_recitified_cropped = recity_crop_modification(graph)
 ```

 ### Path Manipulation:
-To modify different paths, refer to the modify_minimal_modes.py file.
+To modify different paths, refer to the src/modify_minimal_modes.py file.
 Example codes for loading and modifying paths are provided at the end of the file.
 Adjust these according to your requirements.

 ### Detection method:

 For detecting manipulation results, you will need two graphs: graph_rectified_and_cropped and manipulated_graph.
-To observe the effects of noise and magnitude representation differences, employ the detection.ipynb file.
+To observe the effects of noise and magnitude representation differences, employ the src/detection.ipynb file.

 By following these instructions, you can effectively manipulate and analyze robot routes using our developed codebase.